kavia-common/medical-guidance-assistant-2275-2284/disease_medicine_frontend/README.md

 REACT_APP_API_BASE_URL=http://localhost:8000
 ```
 If omitted, the frontend will call the same origin (e.g., when served by the backend).
+When the app is hosted under a proxy subpath like `/proxy/3001/`, the app will automatically preserve that base path for same-origin calls (so API requests default to `/proxy/3001/api/...`).
+If your backend is at a different origin, set `REACT_APP_API_BASE_URL` accordingly.

+## Deployment under a subpath or proxy
+- This app sets `"homepage": "."` in `package.json` so that assets are referenced using relative paths during build and dev, which is necessary when the site is served at a subpath (e.g., `/proxy/3001/`).
+- No Router basename is required because this app does not use a router.

 ## Expected Backend API